rtaleb/Clinic-Mobile-Application/README.md

 ## 🎯 Features

-The features of this application includes its ability to register different kinds of users in the clinic and give each user his/her access rights as stated in the summary of this project to stimulate a real life clinic.
+The features of this application include its ability to register different kinds of users in the clinic and give each user his/her access rights as stated in the summary of this project to stimulate a real life clinic.

 ## 🔧 Installation